react-dnd/react-dnd/docs/00 Quick Start/Tutorial.md

 Let's consider their props.

 * `Knight` probably needs no props.
-It has a position, but there's no reason for the `Knight` to know it, because it can be positioned by being placed into a `Square`.
+It has a position, but there's no reason for the `Knight` to know it, because it can be positioned by being placed into a `Square` as a child.

 * It is tempting to give `Square` its position via props, but this, again, is not necessary, because the only information it really needs for the rendering is the color.
 I'm going to make `Square` white by default, and add a `black` boolean prop.
 And of course `Square` may accept a single child: the chess piece that is currently on it.
 I chose white as the default background color to match the browser defaults.

 * The `Board` is tricky.
 It makes no sense to pass `Square`s as children to it, because what else could a board contain?
 Therefore it probably owns the `Square`s.
 But then, it also need to own the `Knight` because this guy needs to be placed inside one of those `Square`s.
 This means that the `Board` needs to know the knight's current position.
 In a real Chess game, the `Board` would accept a data structure describing all the pieces, their colors and positions, but for us, a `knightPosition` prop will suffice.
 We will use two-item arrays as coordinates, with `[0, 0]` referring to the A8 square.
 Why A8 instead of A1?
 To match the browser coordinate orientation.
 I tried it another way and it just messed with my head too much.

 Where will the current state live?
 I really don't want to put it into the `Board` component.
-It's a good idea to have as little state in your components as possible, and because `Board` will already have some layout logic, I don't want to also burden it with managing the state.
+It's a good idea to have as little state in your components as possible, and because the `Board` will already have some layout logic, I don't want to also burden it with managing the state.

 The good news is, it doesn't matter at this point.
-We're just going to write the components as if the state existed somewhere, and make sure that they render correctly when they receive it via props, and think about managing the state afterwards!
+We're just going to write the components as if the state existed *somewhere*, and make sure that they render correctly when they receive it via props, and think about managing the state afterwards!

 ## Creating the Components

 I prefer to start bottom-up, because this way I'm always working with something that already exists.
-If I were to build the `Board` first, I wouldn't see my results until I'm done with `Square`.
+If I were to build the `Board` first, I wouldn't see my results until I'm done with the `Square`.
 On the other hand, I can build and see the `Square` right away without even thinking of the `Board`.
 I think that the immediate feedback loop is important (you can tell that by [another project I work on](https://gaearon.github.io/react-hot-loader)).

 In fact I'm going to start with the `Knight`.
 It doesn't have any props at all, and it the easiest one to build: